mtorres253/mtorres253.github.io/chapt-7/index.md

 #### Identify Your Personal Values

 Take a few moments to reflect on what values are important to you and record them below.
-As you do this try to withhold judgment and pick the values that resonate with you, as opposed to the ones you believe you should have.
-Included below are some examples of values in case you need help getting started.
+As you do this try to withhold judgment and pick the values that resonate with you, as opposed to the ones you believe you should have.  in case you need help getting started, I've included a list with some examples of examples of values.

-If they aren’t coming to you easily, try this exercise.
+If your values aren’t coming to you easily, try this exercise.
 Think of a time in your life when you felt most happy and fulfilled.
 Take a moment to visualize it.
 - Think about what you were doing then and how you were living.
 Ask yourself, “How and why did this experience give me fulfillment and what was meaningful to me then.